By Kathy Keary

 ‘I am so thankful that God gave me the grace to follow his lead even when I wasn’t sure where we were going.’

 I interpreted the fact that my daughter and I both graduated on the same day as God saying, “I told you I would take care of you.”
 This experience taught me that when God calls me to a task, he will give me what is needed to fulfill his plan.
-Perhaps this is why this scripture passage is one of my favorite: “Trust in the Lord with all your heart.
+Perhaps this is why this scripture passage is one of my favorites: “Trust in the Lord with all your heart.
 On your own intelligence rely not.
 In all your ways, be mindful of him and he will make straight your paths” (Proverbs 3:5-6).

 My previous life in the world of business is now a vague memory.
 I will not pretend that I did not struggle with the decision of letting go of the old to make room for the new.
 I am so thankful that God gave me the grace to follow his lead even when I wasn’t sure where we were going.
 There have definitely been challenges along the way, but I have found much joy, peace, and fulfillment in this new life where I allow God to take the lead.